jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-dockerfiles.md

     $ docker build -t hellodocker .
     ```

+    Note the ```-t``` flag in the build command.
+That is telling Docker to ```tag``` or name the image with ```hellodocker```.

-    Run your new docker container with ```docker run -d -p 8080:80 hellodocker``` and navigate to navigate to http://localhost:8080.
+    Run your new docker container with ```docker run -d -p 8080:80 hellodocker``` and navigate to navigate to [http://localhost:8080](http://localhost:8080).

     Stop your container with ```docker stop <contianerid>```

-3. The above steps required you to have [.Net Core](https://www.microsoft.com/net/core/platform) installed.
+3. The above steps required you to have [.NET Core](https://www.microsoft.com/net/core/platform) installed.
 It also required several manual steps.
-To automate the process and also eliminate the need for external dependencies (very helpful on a build machine) we can introduce a second container that will have the dependencies and tooling installed needed for building .NET Core.
-We will do this using a compose file.
+To automate the process and also eliminate the need for external dependencies (very helpful on a build machine) we can introduce a second container that will have the dependencies and tooling installed needed for building .NET Core applications.
+We will do this using a Docker Compose file.

      Add a file in the root of the repository called ```docker-compose.build.yml``` (```touch docker-compose.build.yml``` or through your editor) and paste the following in: